Orange chief says merger must not destroy jobs

-LONDON Australian investment bank Macquarie looked set to acquire Britain's Green Investment Bank (GIB) after a court rejected the claim of a rival bidder on Friday.

-PARIS Revived merger talks between French telecoms operator Orange (ORAN.PA) and domestic rival Bouygues Telecom could go on for a few more weeks and any deal must not lead to job cuts, the head of Orange said on Tuesday.
+PARIS Jan 5 Revived merger talks between French telecoms operator Orange and domestic rival Bouygues Telecom could go on for a few more weeks and any deal must not lead to job cuts, the head of Orange said on Tuesday.

 Chief Executive Stephane Richard also told RTL radio that a possible merger between Orange and Bouygues Telecom would not "in any way" result in price increases for consumers.